Frequently Asked Questions – Kosher Certification

 How does a kitchen become kosher?

 A kitchen (residential and industrial) that is not kosher can become kosher through the process of kashering.
-Ovens, stove tops, microwaves, sinks, vessels (pots and pans), silverware, and nonporous counters are all made kosher through specific techniques including cleaning, boiling water, heating (with ovens and blow torches).
-Consult your local rabbinic authority for guidance.
+Ovens, stovetops, microwaves, sinks, vessels (pots and pans), silverware, and nonporous counters are all made kosher through specific techniques including cleaning, boiling water, heating (with ovens and blow torches).
+Kosher Michigan is available to kasher residential kitchens and for guidance on making your home kosher.

 Do all products require kosher certification?